-♪ The one on the right on the bottom, and the one in the middle on the top, and the one on the left with a broken arm…. ♪
+♪ The one on the right on the bottom, and the one in the middle on the top, and the one on the left with a broken arm… ♬

-and auditions for replacement performers cannot open without first a political tally of who is on the left and who is on the right to ensure some elusive harmony and balance.
+And auditions for replacement performers cannot open without first a political tally of who is on the left and who is on the right to ensure some elusive harmony and balance.

-So, they remix the Constitution in their own image – emotional, changeable, feeling.
+So, they remix the Constitution in their own image – emotional, changeable, caring.
 But (to ad-lib an old line) a living Constitution is a dead Constitution, and an undead Constitution is a Constitution for zombies.

 “It is legal because I wish it,” sang King Louie.

-Article I and Article II branches of government constitutionally tasked with Article III try-outs have in the past and continue to grant golden tickets to karaoke jurists, who proceed to mangle and usurp Articles I and II.
+Article I and Article II branches of government constitutionally tasked with Article III try-outs have in the past and continue to grant golden tickets to karaoke jurists, who proceed to mangle and pirate Articles I and II.

-♪ The one on the left should work in a bank, and the one in the middle should drive a truck, and the one on the right an all-night deejay, and the guy in the rear… . ♪
+♪ The one on the left should work in a bank, and the one in the middle should drive a truck, and the one on the right an all-night deejay, and the guy in the rear… . ♬

 No Taxation without Preparation H